 South Korea has the highest percentage in the entire world – 70% to be specific – in regards to people aged 24 to 35 that have completed some type of education beyond high school.
 That may mean a university degree or higher in university, completing a shorter program in a polytechnic, or something else equivalent.

-The standard of Korean education is really high and private and public schools both provide a great quality of teaching.
+The standard of Korean schools is really high and private and public schools both provide a great quality of teaching.
 The basic construction of Korea’s education system is as follows: Compulsory education is composed of six years in elementary, three years in middle school, and three years in high school.

 South Korea also has a national curriculum developed by the Ministry of Education.
 They also monitor this national curriculum which is revised every five to ten years, reflecting the changes happening in Korean society.